At the sign of the Barking lion...

 Brewse brass: Blessed Virgin Brewse brass: Christ three little maids

-Another fascinating feature is the lovely 18th century Lord's Prayer on the north wall - it would originally have been at the east end.
-This is a church to contemplate at leisure, to immerse oneself in, and visit again and again.
+This is a church it's hard to resist returning to as if it were an old friend.
 And yet, it almost didn't survive for us to see it.
-In the late 19th century, this church was quite derelict, and a decision was taken to demolish it.
-At the meeting held to discuss this, it is said that the Sexton swayed opinion by stating that "the old girl's been around such a long time, it seems a shame that she should fall down now."
+In the late 19th Century it was quite derelict, and a decision was taken to demolish it.
+At the meeting held to discuss this, it is said that the sexton swayed opinion by stating that "the old girl's been around such a long time, it seems a shame that she should fall down now."
 His eloquence led to its restoration, and a photograph of this hero can be seen to this day, beneath the tower arch.

 Simon Knott, August 2020